-Brno, Czech Republic – The LGBT question in Central Europe is not as much of a hot topic as it usually is in other Western democracies.
+Brno, Czech Republic – The question of LGBT rights in Central Europe, including in Poland and Hungary, is not as much of a hot topic as it usually is in other Western democracies.
 While this topic rose to the front-scene of public debate right at the borders of the V4, with Germany and Austria both legalising same-sex marriage despite being run by conservative-leaning governments, this poses an interesting conundrum for Central European countries.

 Could the change in Austria, a country historically and culturally close to the region’s other states, be indicative of what might happen relatively soon among Visegrad Group countries?
 Given that the states and nations east of Germany and Austria are known to be more conservative, is it even a possibility to consider?

 After examining last week the state of LGBT rights in Slovakia and the Czech Republic, let’s lift the veil on how the issue plays out in Poland and Hungary.

 Poland: LGBT rights as a political battleground

 Poland has an interesting and contrasted stance on many European and social issues.
 Even though the government regularly clashes with and blames the EU (along with George Soros, like Hungary) for the (fantasized or real) problems in the country, backsliding into authoritarianism or illiberal democracy, as some would rather call it, the Polish population has a completely different view and ranks among the most pro-European nations in the bloc.